Daughters of Bilitis: Change in direction

-In 1960, letters from readers in The Ladder appeared that expressed exasperation with the emphasis on conformity in the DOB.
-In the 1970s, Del Martin and Phyllis Lyon reflected that by contemporary standards, the early ideals of the DOB for integration and adjustment of the lesbian into society were outmoded, but they remembered that in the 1950s and early 1960s many gay men and lesbians considered those ideals unreachable and this approach radical.
-The DOB never had the number of members comparable to the Mattachine Society's.
+In 1960, letters from readers in The Ladder appeared that expressed exasperation with the DOB's emphasis on conformity.
+In the 1970s, Del Martin and Phyllis Lyon reflected that by contemporary standards, the early ideals of the DOB for integration and adjustment of the lesbian into society were outmoded.
+They also remembered that, in the 1950s and early 1960s, many gay men and lesbians considered those ideals unreachable and this approach radical.
+The number of members of the DOB was never comparable to that of the Mattachine Society.
 Although some may have considered the DOB's ideals unrealistic, some also considered them too tame.

-In 1961 the largest raid on a gay bar in San Francisco resulted in the arrests of 100 people, and the police forced women arrested in another raid in Chicago to disrobe to prove they were not wearing men's underwear, bringing a call in The Ladder to be more active.
+In 1961, the largest raid on a gay bar in San Francisco resulted in the arrests of 100 people.
+In a raid in Chicago, police forced women arrested to disrobe to prove they were not wearing men's underwear.
+The Ladder called for lesbian women to be more politically active.
 "If we ever hope to win our battle, we must fight.
 First, unshackle ourselves from fear, for it alone is our omnipresent enemy," read the report.

-However, in 1962 at the Daughters' second convention, national president Jaye Bell again argued for the pragmatic approach of integration and patience with a slow criminal justice system.
-Two things happened in 1963 that changed the course of the organization.
-A windfall came to the group when an anonymous donor who refused for her name to be recorded, known only to the DOB as "Pennsylvania," began donating large sums of money to the DOB: $100,000 over five years.
+But in 1962 at the Daughters' second convention, national president Jaye Bell again argued for the pragmatic approach of integration and patience with slow change in the criminal justice system.
+In 1963 two events happened that changed the course of the organization.
+The group received a windfall when an anonymous donor (who refused for her name to be recorded, and known to the DOB only as "Pennsylvania") began donating large sums of money to the group: $100,000 over five years.
 "Pennsylvania" wrote $3,000 checks to different DOB members, who in turn signed them over to the organization.
-The editorship of The Ladder changed from Del Martin to Barbara Gittings.
+Barbara Gittings took over as editor of The Ladder.